DaxStudio/DaxStudio/docs/CommentScriptSpecs.md

 - **Where it applies:** command string arguments — `ASSERT TABLE <file>`, `EXPORT METRICS <path>`, `CONNECT` targets, and `USE <database>`.
 The DAX query body is not expanded.
 - **Ordering:** a `SET` is visible only to commands that follow it (including across `--> GO`).
+- **Self-reference:** because expansion is eager a variable cannot be defined in terms of itself — `--> SET OutDir = "$(OutDir)\sub"` is a hard error, and the variable being defined is not offered in the code-completion list for its own value.
 - **Escaping:** write `$$(` to emit a literal `$(`; every other `$` is literal.
 - **Undefined variable / unknown namespace / bad date format:** a hard error that fails the run.